pseudonym42/Chess-Engine/README.md

 The core functionality is written in C.

+# What is this?

+How to build and run:

+    make && ./chess_exe

 # Why did I take this course?

 I wanted to learn C and understand better how chess game engines work.
 As I was going through this course I found some of the topics super challenging but they were extremely rewarding.